tmtxt/tmtxt.github.com/_posts/2013-03-10-emacs-setting-up-perfect-environment-for-cc-programming.md

 # Auto Completion and Code Snippets

 Emacs cannot compete with the other IDE if it doesn't have those auto completion and snippet inserting function.
-They improve the programmers' effeciency many times.
+They improve the programmers' effeciency very much.
 Read this article
 [Config Yasnippet and Autocomplete on Emacs](/2013/01/06/config-yasnippet-and-autocomplete-on-emacs/) to know how to config autocomplete and yasnippet so that they can work together.